grokify/go-ringcentral-engage/engagedigital/docs/ReplyAssistantVersionsApi.md

 > ReplyAssistantVersion UpdateReplyAssistantVersion(ctx, replyAssistantVersionId, optional)
 Updating a reply assistant version

 This method updates an existing version from given attributes and renders it in case of success.
-Authorization​: only users that have the right to manage topologies.
+Authorization​: only users that have the right to manage reply assistant.

 ### Required Parameters